A remarkable success story

 Shareholders have granted the directors the authority to purchase in the market up to 40% of WKOF’s ordinary shares in issue from time to time following admission.
 The directors seek annual renewal of this authority from shareholders at each AGM.

-In addition, as described on pages 4 and 14, WKOF offers its shareholders a realisation opportunity on a biennial basis.
+In addition, as described on pages 5 and 15, WKOF offers its shareholders a realisation opportunity every two years.
+We believe that this plays a significant role in controlling WKOF’s discount.

 2,747,153 shares were bought back in connection with the realisation opportunity provided in May 2019; no shares were bought back over 2020; and 600,000 shares were bought back at 286p on 27 January 2021.